Imran Khan rules out talks with Pakistani government but open to dialogue with military establishment - ExBulletin

 Former Pakistani Prime Minister Imran Khan ruled out talks with the federal government led by Shehbaz Sharif, but appeared eager to engage in dialogue with the military establishment, calling them the country’s “real” decision makers.

-Speaking to reporters on Monday after appearing before the Islamabad High Court (IHC) in several cases, the chairman of Pakistan’s Tehreek-e-Insaf (PTI) party said politicians, including leaders in place, were “powerless” and that they have no authority to lead the dialogue.
+Speaking to reporters on Monday after appearing before the Islamabad High Court (IHC) in several cases, Pakistan’s Tehreek-e-Insaf: party chairman said politicians including incumbent leaders , were powerless “and that they have no authority to conduct the dialogue.

-Responding to the question of whether he was ready to talk to politicians about the economy’s charter, Mr Khan claimed that the establishment is the real decision maker and that power is concentrated within the army, the Dawn newspaper reported on Tuesday.
+Responding to the question of whether he was ready to talk to politicians about the economy’s charter, Khan claimed that the establishment is the real decision maker and that power is concentrated within the military, the Dawn newspaper reported on Tuesday.

-Pakistani army chief General Asim Munir pledged to bring to justice all those ‘responsible for bringing shame to the nation on May 9’ and said such ‘orchestrated tragic incidents’ would not be never allowed again at any cost.
+Pakistani army chief General Asim Munir has pledged to bring to justice all those who shamed the nation on May 9 “and said such orchestrated tragic incidents” would never again be allowed to happen. no price.

-The PTI chief also accused former army chief general (retired) Qamar Javed Bajwa of stabbing him in the back and said he could have fired Mr Bajwa at least three times but that he had exercised restraint, according to the report.
+The PTI leader also accused former army general in chief (retired) Qamar Javed Bajwa of stabbing him in the back and said he could have sacked Bajwa at least three times but that he had exercised restraint, according to the report.

 Pakistan’s mighty military has ruled the coup-prone country for more than half of its 75-year existence and wielded considerable power in security and foreign policy.

-Note: (This story has not been edited by News18 staff and is published from a syndicated news agency feed – PTI) Debalina DeyDebalina Dey is a Deputy Editor with over nine years of experience in the office.
-A graduate in English with honors from the University of Calcutta, Debalina also…Read more